 Some professors may choose to allow for excess absences (or allow you to make-up missed exams), but they are not necessarily required to do so.
 In any case, you should make arrangements to get and complete any work that you may have missed.

-If you wish to have the class lecture notes for the days you are absent, you should either contact a friend in the class or send an audio recorder to the classroom to record the lectures.
-If it appears that the extent of your absences from class (or missed exams or assignments) will seriously affect your overall grade(s) for the course(s), you may want to talk with D2A2 and receive advising over whether or not it would be in your best interest to seek a withdrawal from the course(s).
+If you wish to have the class lecture notes for the days you are absent, you should either contact a classmate and/or send an audio recorder to the classroom to record the lectures.
+If it appears that the extent of your absences from class (or missed exams or assignments) will seriously affect your overall grade(s) or ability to complete the course(s), it is advised that you communicate with D2A2 to explore your options, including whether it would be in your best interest to seek a withdrawal from the course(s).